creepinson/esbuild-plugins/README.md

 # esbuild-http-server

-Serves the output of esbuild, refreshing the browser on rebuilds
+Serves the output of esbuild, refreshing the browser on rebuilds.

 ## License